Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

 \paragraph{Uncertainty quantification.} Uncertainty quantification for dense prediction tasks has been tackled with Bayesian neural networks\supercite{ma_bayesian_2021} or their approximations\supercite{dechesne_mcdropoutineo_2021}, deterministic methods\supercite{holder_uncertaintydistillation_2021,singh_determenisticuncertainty_rkhs_2022}, model ensembling\supercite{holder_uncertaintydistillation_2021} and other methods\supercite{gawlikowski_uncertainty_2021}.
 However, most studies neglect uncertainty calibration that potentially impacts the reliability and interpretability of uncertainty estimates.
 This study introduces uncertainty calibration in the context of glacier mapping.

 A necessary step in assessing mapping uncertainty is an accurate estimation of class probabilities.
 To do so, we used two methods: \begin{itemize} \item Monte-Carlo dropout\supercite{gal_mcdropout_2015} that applies dropout during both training and inference in deep neural networks.
 By performing multiple forward passes with dropout for each sample, we get a distribution of predictions, allowing us to obtain potentially more reliable probability estimates.
-The class probabilities are obtained as the average softmax scores among all forward passes. \item Plain softmax scores that are raw model outputs from one forward pass.
+The class probabilities are obtained as the average softmax scores among all forward passes. \item Plain softmax scores that are outputs of the last layer with applied softmax activation\supercite{goodfellow_dlbook_2016} from one forward pass.
 In general, softmax scores are not equal to probabilities as they tend to provide overconfident results\supercite{kuleshov_uncertaintycalibration_2018,gawlikowski_uncertainty_2021}.
 Nevertheless, we investigated whether plain softmax scores provide comparable results to Monte-Carlo dropout.
 If they do, this presents a significant advantage by substantially speeding up the inference process. \end{itemize}

 As a measure of confidence, we employed the Shannon-entropy--based metric:

 where $\mathbf{p} = \left( p_1, ..., p_C \right)$ is the class probability vector, $C$ is the number of classes, and $log_C \left(\,\mathbf{\cdot}\,\right)$ denotes the logarithm base $C$.